N-Medvedev/Electron-phonon-coupling/README.md

 3) chemical potential

-4) electron effective mass in one-parabolic-band approximation
+4) electron effective mass in effective-one-band approximation

-The the jelly model is too simplistic and *is not* recomended for scientific use and research, rather for simple estimations, illustrative and educational perpuses.
+The jelly model is too simplistic and *is not* recomended for scientific use and research, rather for simple estimations, illustrative and educational perpuses.

 *Disclaimer*